tbalden/google_common_aosp_simple/Documentation/filesystems/f2fs.rst

 sload.f2fs
 ----------
-The sload.f2fs gives a way to insert files and directories in the exisiting disk image.
+The sload.f2fs gives a way to insert files and directories in the existing disk image.
 This tool is useful when building f2fs images given compiled files.

 Note: please refer to the manpage of sload.f2fs(8) to get full option list.